osresearch/micropython/ports/efm32/README.md

 * Much of the Zigbee protocol is in the [ZbPy tree](https://github.com/osresearch/zbpy), including decrypting, validating, and parsing messages through to ZCL.

 ## Not yet supported
+* zrepl: a console over the 802.15.4 radio for remote access
 * Sleep modes - should be able to sleep until radio or button press
 * Interrupts
 * Timer functions